Value-Based Pricing Strategies to Boost Growth

 According to this study, 42.9% of respondents believe round prices are more honest and communicate higher quality.
 This stands true for high ticket services, which are often priced at round numbers like $500 or $5,000.

-3. Price Anchoring
+3. Price anchoring

 When making decisions, humans have a tendency to rely too heavily on the first piece of information offered.